A Superior Cut by John Dyer

 The cachet of a well-known or award-winning cutter is also something customers can appreciate – many cutters have reached art status and are practically a brand unto themselves.
 Also, in many cases, the cutter is happy to provide further information about the different aspects of cut in coloured gemstones.
 This kind of individual attention and relationship with the cutter is often impossible in the diamond industry due to its shear scale and similarity among the merchandise.

 Like this?
 Share it with your friends!

-photos above illustrate the effects of poor polishing (see zoomed view).
+The photos above illustrate the effects of poor polishing (see zoomed view).
 Also visible are the facet junctions that don't meet.

 Facet surfaces should be free of scratches and the facet junctions should meet perfectly, as illustrated in the stone on the left.